geforcesong/gsping/README.md

 gsping
 ====================

 One small tool to crawl website and get a simple performance report in the console.
-You can also check in headless chrome mode

 > Small crawling tool for checking web performance